Wayfound Assessment Clinic

 Fees for these evaluations will vary based on the complexity of the evaluation and the number of hours required to produce a comprehensive report.

-For Child (6-11) & Adolescent (12-17)
+For Children (6-11) & Adolescents (12-17)

 • Wayfound Mental Health Group is excited to introduce our Psychoeducational Assessment Division.
 Comprising a skilled team of experienced psychologists, our Division is committed to providing comprehensive psychoeducational assessments tailored to the unique profiles of children (age 6-11) and adolescents (age 12-17).
 We recognize the importance of early intervention and support in fostering positive mental health outcomes, and our Division delivers evidence-based assessments within a biopsychosocial framework.
 Collaborating closely with families, educators, and caregivers, we aim to gain a holistic understanding of each child’s cognitive, emotional, and behavioral development.
 By utilizing innovative techniques and age-appropriate assessment methods, we strive to identify strengths, challenges, and areas for growth.